Skip to content

 Accomplishments

 You have started to learn about control and status registers which is the key CPU support for operating systems.
 You will touch more CSRs in later projects.
-You have also gained a precise understanding of timer interrupts and, combined with what you have learned in P1, you have learned how preemptive scheduling works.
+You have also finished reading earth/cpu_intr.c, grass/kernel.s and half of grass/kernel.c in egos-2000.

 "... any person ... any study."